dariairad/pands-problem-sheet/README.md

 ### Explanation

+1. I started with the `input()` function and stored the user input as a variable.
-1. The `slice()` function returns a slice object.
-A slice object is used to specify how to slice a sequence.
-Syntax: slice(start, end, step)
+2. I used the `slice()` function that returns a slice object.
+In this function, a slice object is used to specify how to slice a sequence `[start, end, step)]`.
-2. Reversd a string using a slice that steps backwards [x,y,-1].
-Change step to -2 to satisfy task requirement of ouputing every second letter.
+3. In order to reverse the string and output every second character, I used a slice that steps backwards with the value -2: `[x,y,-2]`.
-3. The function's start and end prameter remain unchanged as full input sentence is to be considered.
+4. The start and end parameters remain unchanged as full input is to be considered.

 ### References